Fort Lauderdale Divorce Decree Modification Attorney

 If your financial and personal circumstances have changed since the divorce or court-ordered divorce decree — such as through job loss, or a new job in another town or state—you can petition the court to alter your parenting plan or level of child support or alimony.

-The Family Law Department of KO Lawyers, represents men and women throughout Broward County.
-Based in Fort Lauderdale, We are Board Certified marital and family law attorneys and certified family mediators who will advance your interests in these proceedings.
-E-mail or call our office at (954) 769-0670 to discuss your modification.
+Curtis R. Cowan, P.A. represents men and women throughout Broward County.
+Based in Fort Lauderdale, Curtis R. Cowan is a Board Certified marital and family law attorney and certified family mediator who will advance your interests in these proceedings.
+E-mail or call our office at (954) 953-2575 to discuss your modification.

 Child Support Modifications